I've been involved in traditional dance since 1987 and have been leading

 In the spring of 2013 I taught an English Country Dance class called English Country Dancing in the Age of Jane Austen at the Osher Lifelong Learning Institute.
 This will compare and contrast the dances seen in the various movies with dances that might have actually been done by Jane Austen and the characters in her novels.

-This fall I taught another class at the OLLI on social dances of the 19th century and how they changed throughout the period.
+In the fall or 2013 I taught another class at the OLLI on social dances of the 19th century and how they changed throughout the period.

 |Some dances I've written|